Graduate Gerontology Certificate

 - Issues related to aging

 Depending on their specific needs and interests, students may be able to complete requirements for the Undergraduate or Graduate Certificate in Gerontology through distance learning options.
-Students who are interested in pursuing a Gerontology Certificate online should speak with their academic advisor and the Gerontology program director.
+Students who are interested in pursuing a Gerontology Certificate on-line should speak with their academic advisor and the Gerontology program director.
+Students in professional programs may be able to use field placements in lieu of the Gerontology Internship.